Sweeney Todd is Bloody Good at Barrow Street

 Where is the theater?

-Hanging out in this neighborhood was a nice change of pace from the typical Midtown scene where most theater takes place in Manhattan.
+Hanging out in this neighborhood was a nice change of pace from the typical Midtown scene where most Manhattan theater takes place.
 Even though the show is downtown, it’s easily accessible by Subway.
 You can take the 1, the ACE, or the BDF.
 The Barrow Street Theatre is in the Greenwich Village district of the West Village so its surrounded by bars and restaurants, including the historic Stonewall Inn.

 What’s up with the pie shop?